YU-Zhejian/art_modern/Readme.md

 So, we developed `art_modern` with the following ideas:

-- Parallelization is implemented using another layer of abstraction, simulation job, which can be taken as a unit of work in one thread \& process \& co-routine, etc.
+- Parallelization is implemented using another layer of abstraction, simulation job, which can be taken as a unit of work in one thread, etc.
 - Writer for SAM output format was re-implemented using [HTSLib](https://www.htslib.org/), which allows supporting BAM and headless SAM/BAM output format with minimal modifications of code.
 - Multiple FASTA parsers were added.
 For example, the `htslib` parser allows on-disk random access of enormous genomes without reading them into memory, while the `stream` parser allows streaming of FASTA files.